Read our May issue

-Akuatikisle: Jurnal Akuakultur, Pesisir dan Pulau-Pulau Kecil in November 2024 issue on the topic of About Livelihood now live.
+Akuatikisle: Jurnal Akuakultur, Pesisir dan Pulau-Pulau Kecil in May 2025 issue now live.

-Akuatikisle: Jurnal Akuakultur, Pesisir dan Pulau-Pulau Kecil in November 2024 issue on the topic of About Livelihood now live.
+Akuatikisle: Jurnal Akuakultur, Pesisir dan Pulau-Pulau Kecil in May 2025 issue now live.

 Akuatikisle: Jurnal Pesisir dan Pulau Kecil mengundang bapak/ibu untuk menjadi reviewer dalam spesifikasi bidang ilmu kelautan dan perikanan, mohon dikirim ke email: rochmady@sangia.org